-Many countries in Europe, including the United Kingdom, Germany, Italy and Spain, in aviation Prefer the Eurofighter Typhoon multirole fighter.
-Initially, it was developed exclusively as a fighter for gaining superiority in the air.
-The Typhoon behaves excellently in aerial combat.
-In the unlikely event of a conflict, a European fighter will most likely survive and win the battle with Sukhoi’s latest generation aircraft, such as the Su-35S.
-Both the Russian and the European aircraft have their own advantages, but in general they are quite comparable.
+Many European countries, including the UK, Germany, Italy and Spain, in aviation prefer the multi-purpose fighter Eurofighter Typhoon.
+Initially, it was developed exclusively as a fighter to achieve air superiority.
+"Typhoon" perfectly behaves in air combat.
+In the unlikely event of a conflict, a European fighter is likely to stand up and win in battle with Sukhoi’s latest generation aircraft, such as the Su-35С.
+Both the Russian and the European aircraft have their advantages, however, in general, they are quite comparable.

 Recently, the pilots of the Typhoon from the Royal Air Force, who received combat training together with the pilots of the Indian Air Force at the Russian Su-30MKI, found out.
 “The first impression of the“ Flanker ”(NATO codification) is very positive,” commander Chris Moon, the commander of the 3 (fighter) squadron, said in his statement.
 “This is a great plane, and working with him on our Typhoon is a privilege.”